 Aceon

-Aceon is a medicine that is commonly prescribed to help control high blood pressure.
+Aceon is commonly prescribed to help control high blood pressure.
 The medication, which works by blocking the angiotensin-converting enzyme, causes blood vessels to relax, which can lower blood pressure.
-Aceon comes in a tablet form and is available in several strengths, including 2 mg, 4 mg, and 8 mg.
+The drug comes in tablet form and is available in several strengths.
 Potential side effects may include back pain, cough, and upper respiratory infections.

 Aceon® (perindopril erbumine) is a prescription medication that has been licensed for controlling high blood pressure (hypertension) in adults.
-However, Aceon is not a cure for high blood pressure.
+However, it is not a cure for high blood pressure.

 Aceon is part of a class of drugs called angiotensin-converting enzyme inhibitors, or ACE inhibitors for short.

-(Click What Is Aceon Used For? for more information on Aceon uses, including possible off-label uses.)
+(Click What Is Aceon Used For? for more information on the medication's uses, including possible off-label uses.)

 Aceon is manufactured by Solvay Pharmaceuticals.

 Aceon helps to block the angiotensin-converting enzyme, which is normally part of a reaction in the body that causes the blood vessels to narrow (constrict).
-By blocking this enzyme, Aceon causes blood vessels to relax, which can lower blood pressure.
+By blocking this enzyme, the medication causes blood vessels to relax, which can lower blood pressure.

-By lowering blood pressure, Aceon can decrease the risks that are typically seen with long-term high blood pressure (see Effects of High Blood Pressure).
+By lowering blood pressure, this drug can decrease the risks that are typically seen with long-term high blood pressure (see Effects of High Blood Pressure).

 Written by/reviewed by: Kristi Monson, PharmD; Arthur Schoenstadt, MD